ilovelinux/base-cookiecutter/README.md

 Tune the Github pipelines in [.github/workflows](.github/workflows/).

 To speed up the development, you can test the pipeline with [act](https://github.com/nektos/act).
-Installing `act` is beyond the scope of this document.
+Its installation is beyond the scope of this document.

 To test the pipeline locally and ensure that secrets (e.g., service accounts and other credentials) are correctly configured, use: